kamshory/OTP-Pi/README.md

 | `data`.date_time | Number | Unix Time Stamp when the message is transmitted by the applications |
 | `data`.receiver | String | Nomor MSISDN yang akan dibuka blokir |

-Server WSMessageBroker berbasis menggunakan protokol WebSocket.
-Silakan download WSMessageBroker di https://github.com/kamshory/Messenger
+The WSMessageBroker-based server uses the WebSocket protocol.
+Please download WSMessageBroker at https://github.com/kamshory/Messenger

-**Handhake**
+**Handhakes**

-Handshake antara OTP-Pi dengan WSMessageBroker adalah sebagai berikut:
+The handshake between OTP-Pi and WSMessageBroker is as follows:
-1. OTP-Pi sebagai client dan WSMessageBroker sebagai server
+1. OTP-Pi as client and WSMessageBroker as server
-2. OTP-Pi mengirim request ke WSMessageBroker
+2. OTP-Pi sends request to WSMessageBroker

 **Contoh Konfigurasi Feeder WebSocket**